 This post may contain affiliate links for books we recommend.
 Read the full disclosure here.

-Publishing Info: Soho Crime, August 2022
+Publishing Info: Crooked Lane Books, August 2022

 Where Can You Get this Book: Amazon | IndieBound | WorldCat

 Book Description: Regency widow Lily Adler is looking forward to spending the autumn away from the social whirl of London society.
 When she arrives in Hampshire with her friends, Lord and Lady Carroway, she doesn’t expect much more than a quiet country visit and the chance to spend time with her charming new acquaintance, Matthew Spencer.

 But something odd is afoot in the small country village.
 A ghost has taken up residence in the Belleford manor, a lady in grey who wanders the halls at night, weeping and wailing.
 Half the servants have left in terror, but the family is delighted with the notoriety that their ghost provides.
 Piqued by this spectral guest, Lily and her party immediately make plans to visit Belleford.

 They arrive at the manor the next morning ready to be entertained—but tragedy has struck.
 The matriarch of the family has just been found smothered to death in her bed.